 History of Fluoride

 Fluoride is necessary for tooth advancement and the avoidance of tooth rot.
 Throughout the United States, tooth decay is far less pervasive than it would have been without the fluoridation of open water supplies.
-That is the reason why pediatric dental specialists support water fluoridation to the prescribed levels of 0.70 parts per million (ppm).
-It’s also why the government Centers for Disease Control and Prevention (CDC) has called fluoridated water a standout amongst the most critical wellbeing accomplishments of the twentieth century.
+This is why pediatric dental specialists have supported water fluoridation to the prescribed levels of 0.70 parts per million (ppm).
+It’s also why the Centers for Disease Control and Prevention (CDC) has called fluoridated water a standout amongst the most critical well-being accomplishments of the twentieth century.